- If you have a child to be baptized…

 In 2010, the Rev. John R. Smith instituted a budget line item entitled “Faith Promise,” encouraging parishioners to give to the parish in commemoration or thanksgiving for particular events in their lives, in addition to their pledge contributions.
 In 2012, the parish instituted special collections at Easter, All Saints’ Day and Christmas, with a letter explaining the purposes to which the money would be directed.
 Proceeds from these are usually recorded as Faith Promise income, but some was placed in the Building Restoration Fund when major building repairs were needed.
 At present, the General Fund has a small negative balance.

-In the past five years, the 1953 building (with numerous additions over the parish’s 62-year history) has had a new roof, major repairs to adobe walls outside and water-damaged plaster inside, restoration of old, damaged wood, major repairs to the kitchen’s exhaust system, the rebuilding of the Walsingham altar after an arson incident, and new chairs and carpeting in the Smith Parish Center, the latter two items paid for with proceeds from our annual sale of homemade candy.
+Since then, the 1953 building (with numerous additions over the parish’s 62-year history) has had a new roof, major repairs to adobe walls outside and water-damaged plaster inside, restoration of old, damaged wood, major repairs to the kitchen’s exhaust system, the rebuilding of the Walsingham altar after an arson incident, and new chairs and carpeting in the Smith Parish Center, the latter two items paid for with proceeds from our annual sale of homemade candy.
 In 2014 the parish finished paying for the purchase, installation and expansion of the A F Schultz Aeolian-Skinner Pipe Organ, a 45 rank organ first built in 1959.
 In 2015, repairs were made to the organ due to damage from termites and packrats.
 Also in 2015, the church was fumigated for wood termites, with further treatment in the offing for subterranean termites.
+Numerous repairs to in the kitchen, and to heating and cooling systems in the church, have been carried out in 2016 and 2017.

-Although the parish has suffered many losses of beloved parishioners over the past five years as the congregation ages, we have worked together to keep the church vital and the building standing.
+Although the parish has suffered many losses of beloved parishioners in recent years as the congregation ages, we have worked together to keep the church vital and the building standing.
 Our many ministries are supported with parishioners’ time, talent and treasure, and our Family Mass and other efforts encourage participation of the next generation of churchgoers.
 A large bequest in 2015 did much to stabilize the parish financially.
-Although many challenges remain, St. Michael and All Angels is financially healthy, and ready to call its next full-time rector.
+Although many challenges remain, St. Michael and All Angels is continues to meet its fiscal obligations.

 Thanks to all for your time, talent and treasure, as we work together to make possible our many ministries!